shaginhekvs/ada_course/project/README.md

 # Contributions

-Ada Pozo Perez designed the methodology for analysing the movements and studied in the depth the #BlackLivesMatter movement.
+Ada Pozo Perez conducted the exploratory analysis, designed the methodology for analysing the movements and studied in the depth the #BlackLivesMatter movement.
 Isabela Constantin designed the workflow to use the Tweepy API and dealt with presenting the information interactively, and studied in depth the misogyny related hashtags.
 Keshav Singh crawled most of the data, came up with the word graphs and studied in depth the maga-antinmaga movement.

 For the final presentation, we would like to ask if it is possible that we each talk about the movement we focused on.